๐ŸงคPhysical Chemistry I

 Law of Corresponding States

-• Principle: gases at the same PrP_r and TrT_r have the same ZZโ€”regardless of chemical identity
+The core principle: gases at the same PrP_r and TrT_r have approximately the same ZZ, regardless of chemical identity.

-Compare: Reduced variables vs. Law of Corresponding Statesโ€”reduced variables are the mathematical tool, while the law of corresponding states is the physical principle that makes those variables useful.
-Expect exam questions asking you to explain why the law works (similar intermolecular force functions).
+Compare: Reduced variables are the mathematical tool, while the law of corresponding states is the physical principle that makes those variables useful.
+Expect exam questions asking you to explain why the law works (similar intermolecular force functional forms) and why it fails (polar/hydrogen-bonding molecules).

 Special Conditions and Phenomena

 These concepts identify specific temperatures or processes where gas behavior changes qualitatively.
-Understanding these boundaries helps predict when ideal gas assumptions are valid.
+Understanding these boundaries helps you predict when ideal gas assumptions are valid.

 Boyle Temperature